josh-works/josh-works.github.io/_pages/about.md

 As I work on this, my guiding principle is:

 ### Streetcars must simultaneously be free to use/ride _and_ must cover their own costs of installation, operation, and expansion

+The "How" of this _was_ understood at an intuitive level in many different parts of society, _I think_.
+This section of the following video gets at _how_ companies could use street-car-building, at any level of scale, to fund in a nice way, their own development:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7Nw6qyyrTeI?start=454" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+You could imagine this analysis applied to a space of nearly any shape/size, in a "seeking to make the best use of resources" perspective, and this leading _directly_ to improved profit-and-loss statements.[^heartless-capitalist]

+[^heartless-capitalist]: I'm very aware of the financial side of what I'm speaking of.
+Broadly, for very many groups, the answer is "more money", or "less expense", or "saved time", all of which roll up to "our company/group does 'better' in GAAP-legible ways".

+The results of this thing, when it's done right, are fractal.

+On the flip side, look at the actual pictures:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/7Nw6qyyrTeI?start=146" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+They're beautiful, and something you could imagine applying to land in a fractal way.
+[This was a solved problem, more or less](https://twitter.com/josh_works/status/1426386086125875200)

+### Historically bootstrapped

 Historically, streetcar companies funded themselves.
 It's a pretty simple revenue model, based on buying land before the streetcar line goes in, putting in the line, and then selling the land at much increased costs (especially the land adjacent to a new station) at multiples of what it was purchased at.
 The land value goes up because of the station.